-- MSc specialization in Surgical Education students must complete a minimum of six graduate level courses.
+- MSc with specialization in Surgical Education students must complete a minimum of six graduate level courses.

 - SURG 530 Directed Reading in Biology and Medicine - Reading and study of topics in biomedical research of relevance to the student’s interest under direction of one or more faculty members.

 - SURG 600 Research Seminar - A weekly series of seminars on current research is held during fall and winter terms.
 Graduate students must attend and make two presentations in this series.